Military history of the United States: George Washington

-General George Washington (1732–1799) proved an excellent organizer and administrator, who worked successfully with the Continental Congress and the state governors, selecting and mentoring his senior officers, supporting and training his troops, and maintaining an idealistic Republican Army.
-His biggest challenge was logistics, since neither Congress nor the states had the funding to provide adequately for the equipment, munitions, clothing, paychecks, or even the food supply of the soldiers.
-As a battlefield tactician Washington was often outmaneuvered by his British counterparts.
-As a strategist, however, he had a better idea of how to win the war than they did.
-The British sent four invasion armies.
-Washington's strategy forced the first army out of Boston in 1776, and was responsible for the surrender of the second and third armies at Saratoga (1777) and Yorktown (1781).
+General George Washington (1732–1799), who commanded the Continental Army against the British in the American Revolutionary War, proved an excellent organizer and administrator.
+Washington worked successfully with the Continental Congress and the state governors, selecting and mentoring his senior officers, supporting and training his troops, and maintaining an idealistic Republican Army.
+His biggest challenge was logistics, since neither the Continental Congress nor the states had the funding to provide adequately for the equipment, munitions, clothing, paychecks, or even the food supply of the soldiers.
+As a battlefield tactician, Washington was often outmaneuvered by his British counterparts.
+As a strategist, however, Washington had a better idea of how to win the war than the British.

+During the Revolutionary War, the British sent four invasion armies.
+Washington's strategy forced the first army out of Boston in 1776, and was responsible for the surrender of the second and third armies in the Battle of Saratoga (1777) and Siege of Yorktown (1781).
 He limited the British control to New York and a few places while keeping Patriot control of the great majority of the population.
 The Loyalists, on whom the British had relied too heavily, comprised about 20% of the population but were never well organized.
-As the war ended, Washington watched proudly as the final British army quietly sailed out of New York City in November 1783, taking the Loyalist leadership with them.
-Washington astonished the world when, instead of seizing power, he retired quietly to his farm in Virginia.
+As the war ended, Washington was present as the British garrison in New York City evacuated the city in November 1783, taking the Loyalist leadership with them.
+Washington later astonished the world when, instead of seizing power, he gave his famed farewell address and retired quietly to his farm in Mount Vernon, Virginia, after serving one term as president from 1789 to 1797.

-Patriots had a strong distrust of a permanent "standing army", so the Continental Army was quickly demobilized, with land grants to veterans.
-General Washington, who throughout the war deferred to elected officials, averted a potential coup d'état and resigned as commander-in-chief after the war, establishing a tradition of civil control of the U.S. military.
+Patriots had a strong distrust of a permanent standing army, so the Continental Army was quickly demobilized, with land grants to veterans.
+Throughout the war, Washington deferred to elected officials, averted a potential coup d'état and resigned as commander-in-chief after the war, establishing a tradition of civil control of the U.S. military.